 Capsule hotels in Japan can be an amazing experience if you know how to pick the right one to fit your needs.
 When traveling as a couple, it can be a little annoying to sleep in separate capsules or even on different floors in the same hotel, and unfortunately, this is what happens in most capsule hotels in Japan.
-Luckily, if you’re a couple that wants to absolutely try the capsule hotel experience in Japan, I have some good news for you.
+Luckily, if you’re a couple that wants to try the capsule hotel experience in Japan, I have some good news for you.

-Couples can stay in Japanese capsule hotels, yet there are not many capsule hotels in Japan that offer this possibility.
-For a couple’s stay, people should look for hotels with a double capsule, like Tokyo Kiba Hotel or some First Cabin hotels, but notice that the last one doesn’t really have capsules.
+Couples can stay together in Japanese capsule hotels, yet there are not many capsule hotels in Japan that offer this possibility.
+For a couple’s stay, people should look for hotels with a double capsule, like Tokyo Kiba Hotel, or a cabin like First Cabin Hotels or Centurion Hostel Nara.

 As you can see, there aren’t many chances of couples staying together at a capsule hotel in Japan for now, but let me give you a little more information about capsule hotels in Japan, mainly about Tokyo Kiba Hotel or the First Cabin hotels that accept couples.